 In re Certain Audiovisual Components (I.T.C.)—Counsel for Panasonic in Section 337 investigation involving televisions, home theater systems, tablets and mobile telephones.
 Won Initial Determination of non-infringement as to all patents, invalidity as to two patents and no domestic industry.

 Williamson v.
-Citrix Online, (C.D.
+Citrix Online (C.D.
 Cal., D.D.C., Fed.
 Cir.)—Lead counsel in patent infringement case involving collaboration software.
 Won motion to transfer venue to the District of Columbia.
-All asserted patent claims invalidated after two trips to the Federal Circuit.
+Invalidated all asserted patent claims after two trips to the Federal Circuit.

 Ingeniador, LLC v.
 Interwoven (D.P.R.)—Lead counsel in patent infringement case involving content management system software.
 Won dismissal for lack of personal jurisdiction.